pygfx/rendercanvas/docs/contextapi.rst

 How context objects work
 ========================

-This page documents the working bentween the ``RenderCanvas`` and the context object.
+This page documents the inner working between the ``RenderCanvas`` and the context object.

 Introduction